-At the start of the process, the concept of the Patient-Centered Framework (PCF) has to be presented to the NTP at the country level.
-The vision for the PCF approach is summarized.
+At the start of the process, the concept of the Patient-Centered Framework (PCF) should be presented to the NTP at the country level.
+The vision for the PCF approach is summarized below.

 These advantages must be clearly communicated to stakeholders and decision-makers to achieve buy-in for using the PCF approach as part of the NSP and Global Fund processes.